karatelabs/karate/README.md

 ```

 ### `yaml`
 A very rare need is to be able to convert a string which happens to be in YAML form into JSON, and this can be done via the `yaml` type cast keyword.
 For example - if a response data element or downloaded file is YAML and you need to use the data in subsequent steps.
+Also see [type conversion](#type-conversion).

 ```cucumber
 * text foo =